papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/Week2-Searching-and-sorting/readme.md

 ```

 #### Stable sorting:
-The second sorting should not disturb the order of the first sorting .
-So, this is called stable sorting.
+The second sorting should not disturb the order of the first sorting.